01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

         simpleBeanFactory.registerBean(beanName,instance);
     }
 }
 ```

-As you can see, we have intoduced a new method, `injectSetterDependencies(instance, beanNode)`
+As you can see, we have introduced a new method, `injectSetterDependencies(instance, beanNode)`
 ```java
 private  void injectSetterDependencies(Object instance, Node beanNode)  {
     // get all "setter" child nodes of a Bean node